Solvent Abuse Facts, Information and Research

 The 2019 ESPAD Report

-• The UK did not contribute to the 2019 report but the average UK use for both in 2012 was 10%.
+• The UK did not contribute to the 2019 report, but the average UK rate in 2012 was 10%.

 Facts about solvent abuse mortality in the UK